os2kitos/kitos_frontend/README.md

 `openapi-generator` is used for generating the API services and models consumed by the Angular application.
 This ensures consistency and build time error checking with the API.
 See `openapitools.json` for configuration. `openapi-generator` has a peer dependency on [Java](https://www.java.com/en/), which needs to be installed on the system.

-### Updating the generated API
-From the terminal type `yarn swagger`.
-This initial run removes all existing files.
-Re-run `yarn swagger` and verify that the api integration is reconstructed.

 ## Kendo Angular UI

 Kendo Angular UI is a commercial licensed UI framework from Telerik.
 You can build and run the Angular app, but without obtaining a license key you will receive "No license found." errors in the browser console.
 Redistributing and hosting is illegal without a valid Kendo license.